|Nutritional Guidelines (per serving)|

-Slowly trickle in the brandy or cognac but keep beating until it is well-blended.
+Slowly trickle in the brandy or cognac, but keep beating until it is well-blended.

-- It is important to be patient.
-The advocaat is ready when it's nicely thickened and hot but not boiling.
+Pour the mixture into a saucepan and warm over a low heat, continuously whisking.
+It is important to be patient.
+The advocaat is ready when it's nicely thickened and hot, but not boiling.
 If it boils, the alcohol will evaporate, and you'll lose a lot of the flavor and half the fun.

 When the mix is thickened and very hot, remove the saucepan from the heat and whisk in the vanilla extract.

-- Allow the advocaat to cool and then place in the refrigerator until you're ready to serve in small glasses or espresso cups.
+Allow the advocaat to cool and then place in the refrigerator until you're ready to serve in small glasses or espresso cups.

-- Top with whipped cream and a bit of cocoa powder to serve in the traditional manner or just serve with whipped cream or plain.
+Top with whipped cream and a bit of cocoa powder to serve in the traditional manner or just serve with whipped cream or plain.

 Fold some whipped cream through the drink to create a decadent dessert called tokkelroom.